algolife-research/stochastic/doc/BACKEND_ARCHITECTURE.md

-# Phonon Backend Architecture
+# Stochastic Backend Architecture

-This document covers the Tauri/Rust backend and file I/O systems of Phonon.
+This document covers the Tauri/Rust backend and file I/O systems of Stochastic.

 ## Directory Structure